 Tommy is a lifelong Jeep enthusiast, and he grew up helping around the shop.
 He’s watched AxleBoy grow from his dad, Scott, working on Jeeps in their home’s garage after he got off work into the 14-bay shop it is today.
 He started as a kid by helping Scott work on Jeeps and cleaning up after him to doing what he does now, building customers’ dream Jeeps.

-Tommy lives in Saint Charles with his fiancée, a snake, three cats, and a bearded dragon.
+Tommy lives in Saint Charles with a snake, three cats, and a bearded dragon.
 He spends his free time with family and friends as well as building his own dream Jeep.
-He’s a graduate of Fort Zumwalt East High School.

 Katie has been surrounded by Jeeps the majority of her life and is a Jeep enthusiast, much like her dad, Scott, and brother, Tommy.
 Growing up around the shop, she always helped out any way she could, and in 2018 she assumed the role of Marketing Manager.
 As the Marketing Manager, Katie is responsible for managing Axleboy’s social media presence on Facebook, Instagram, Pinterest, and other sites.

 In addition to being the Marketing Manager, she is also studying Business Administration at the University of Missouri-St. Louis.
 Her favorite part of work is taking the before and after shots and seeing the transformation of the vehicles into something unique and personal.
 On the weekends, she can be found out on the trails Jeeping with her family or out of town at off-roading events across the country.